SmartBear/readyapi4j/modules/groovy-dsl/Datasources.md

 Datasources allow you to easily make your test data-driven and thus much more relevant and to generate test data if you don't have it.
 Read on to learn the basic concepts and syntax of DataSources.

-***NOTE:*** Datasources are only available for TestServer executions, not for local executions.
-In other words you need a ReadyApi TestServer to be able to use them.
+***NOTE:*** Datasources are only available for TestEngine executions, not for local executions.
+In other words you need a ReadyApi TestEngine to be able to use them.
 The most straightforward way to do this is to use the method ```executeRecipeOnServer``` - see the code samples below.